How to Block IP Addresses in WordPress

 How to Find Malicious IP Addresses in WordPress

-Before you can block a problematic IP address, you’ll need to know which address is causing the problems.
+Before you can block a problematic IP address, you’ll need to know which unwanted IP addresses are causing the problems.
 If the issue is a troublesome commenter, the process is easy enough.

 WordPress automatically stores IP addresses for all users who leave a comment on your site.
 To see them, just head to your WordPress dashboard and click on Comments in the sidebar: